 Improvement #5: Built-in Syntax Highlighting

-Instead of having to embed GitHub gists or screenshots of your IDE, you can type in your programming language and Developer News adds automatic syntax highlighting to your code snippets.
+Instead of having to embed GitHub gists or screenshots of your IDE, Developer News offers syntax highlighting for most major programming languages.

 Frequently Asked Questions

 I wrote an article previously published in Developer News.
 How can I create an account on Developer News so I can go in and edit my article?

-All of the articles list their author at the top in a byline, but most of them are are not yet associated with an author account.
-We didn’t auto-create user accounts for authors because of privacy concerns.
+All of the articles list their author at the top in a byline.
+If you create an account, we can associate these articles with your profile.
+(We didn’t auto-create accounts for past contributors due of privacy concerns.)